 - Address the perpetrator: “You need to stop.”
 “Why would you say that?”
 “That is so inappropriate.”

-- Remove either party from the situation/ hostile environment (potential victim or perpetrator): “Hey, I want to show you something.
+- Remove either the potential victim or perpetrator from the situation/hostile environment, and say, “Hey, I want to show you something.
 Come over here with me.”

-- Have personal courage to intervene: “I don’t see how XYZ is relevant or appropriate to this conversation.”
+- Have personal courage to intervene, and say, “I don’t see how ____ is appropriate or relevant to this conversation.”

 Distract

-- Do anything that distracts the perpetrator; change the subject, ask either person to go do something, or say, “I think someone is coming.”
+- Do anything that distracts the perpetrator: change the subject, ask the perpetrator or potential victim to do something else, or say, “I think someone is coming.”

 Delegate

-- Delegate the intervention to others; have friends, squad/section members, or coworkers take wither person out of the situation.
+- Delegate others to intervene: have friends, squad/section members or coworkers take the perpetrator or potential victim out of the situation.

-- Send someone for help to intervene (Chain of Command, MPs, etc.)
+- Send someone to intervene (e.g., chain of command, MPs).

 Find your SARC